Total Pageviews

 Streaming Universe

-"You're in such a sour mood.
+"You're in such a wicked mood.
 What's happened to you anyway?
 You had so much promise when you were younger and we expected much, much more from you.
 Didn't we Claudia?
 Genome, did your mom drop you on your head as a child?"

 Claudia didn't look up from her phone, but she did snicker, and not in a flattering way.